I hope these 10 quick ‘n easy vegan gluten free breakfast ideas will help you to discover how to start the day in more delicious & nutritious ways.

 Or maybe you’re staying with friends and they offer you cereal (oops full of gluten) . . . toast (oops, there’s that gluten again) . . . fried eggs then (aggh the egg industry!
 No-no) . . . how about a yoghurt then . . . (what dairy?
 Urrrgh) and so it goes on.

-And to be honest, when I visit Holland I also don’t find it such an easy place to be vegan and gluten free, unless you’re in one of the big cities where you might find some vegan cafes.
+And to be honest, when I visit Holland I also don’t find it such an easy place to be vegan and gluten free either, unless you’re in one of the big cities where you can seek out the vegan cafes.
 But the normal high street Grand Cafe?
 Nope.
 Apart from some gluten free bread and a goat’s cheese salad without the goat’s cheese, there isn’t that much to order from the menu.

 So I thought I’d put together some suggestions.
 Broaden your mind and open your thoughts to a non-standard-type-breakfast and you’ll find yourself loving breakfast, even dare-I-say-it, as the best meal of the day?